-Here come our AVR trainer kit named TechAVR.
+Here comes our AVR trainer kit named TechAVR.
 Many of us made our first steps in embedded world with TechAVR(TM).
 Today it has thousands of users: students, hobbyists, enthusiasts and professionals.
 We asked ourselves what we can do to make such a great board even greater.
 And we made some brilliant changes.
 We focused all of our creativity and knowledge into making a revolutionary new design, unlike any previous version of the board.
 We now present you with the new version, it’s portable, pluggable.

 TechAVR2 is an excellent development kit for novices for programming and experimenting with AVR microcontrollers.
 It includes an On-board programmer which provides an interface between PC and microcontroller.
 A number of buttons, jumpers and connectors are there to help the microcontroller to be interfaced with the peripherals.
 This kit comes with examples for easy prototype development, perfect for beginners.